 Clause 20 applies where —

-(a) the Commission is satisfied that —
+(a) the Minister is satisfied that —

 (i) a licensee is obliged by an agreement with any person (“the third party”) in relation to the whole or a part of the water taken under the licence or in relation to the taking of water under the licence by that person; and

-(ii) it is appropriate for the Commission to recognise that obligation;
+(ii) it is appropriate for the Minister to recognise that obligation;

 and

-(b) the licence has been endorsed by the Commission with a notation showing that the licence is subject to clause 20.
+(b) the licence has been endorsed by the Minister with a notation showing that the licence is subject to clause 20.

 [Clause 19 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+101(3).]

 20. Restrictions on dealing with licence